dongido001/laravel-one-to-one-stream-chat/Readme.md

 cp .env.example .env
 ```

-a .
+a.
 Then update the `.env` file with your correct database details.
 b.
 Update your Stream Chat API key

         ```sh